 As criminal defense attorney in Mt Pleasant and Charleston, South Carolina, we’ve helped clients who had an outstanding warrant for their arrest in South Carolina.
 If there’s a warrant out for you and you get stopped for a minor traffic violation, you could get arrested on the way to an important meeting and have your car impounded.
 Depending on when you get arrested such as in the evening or on a weekend, you could spend a few nights in jail.
 In this article, we explain what you should do if there is an outstanding warrant for your arrest in South Carolina and about turning yourself into the police.

 What Should I Do if There’s a Warrant Out for Me in South Carolina?

 The very first thing you should do if there is a warrant for your arrest is to contact a lawyer.
 By contacting a lawyer beforehand, you can begin the process of evaluating the charge against you, preparing your defense, coordinating when to turn yourself in, and arrange for a lawyer to appear at your bond hearing.

 If There’s a Warrant for My Arrest in South Carolina, Should I Turn Myself In?

 If you have a warrant out for your arrest, you should consider arranging to turn yourself in so you can do it with more privacy, quicker, and with much less inconvenience.
-Also, it looks good at a bond hearing when you do this because you seem less of a flight risk, and it could help getting you a lower bond or a PR bond.
+Also, it looks good at a bond hearing when you do this because you seem less of a flight risk, and it could help to get you a lower bond or a PR bond.